Samant-Patil1/SpotPro/README.md

 First, The reason many people edited the original stl files, is because they wanted to use the best ttechnology available- First it was
 1. Arduino Mega, the original model
 2. and then RPi and NVIDIA Jetson Nano
-3. and then ESP32 series
+3. and then ESP32 series.
 Second, I thought of using my favorite *ESP32 S3 DEVKITC N8R8 1 BOARD*, but, it only has basic capability, like face recognition, server creation, 802.11, and BLE.(But still, overwhelmingly strong than most esp32, and arduino board, no, all arduino boards).
 Third, What I did, for the first steps, I will be using esp32, but, later, I will be using RPi 0/3/4/5 b+ for the AI and automated control part(much later on, patience) Why not Jetson Nano?
 Because I dont trust it.
 It would be the first time I will be using it.
 I will still be listing all the options in the below table.
 ALL THE CAPS-LOCKED ITEMS ARE OPTIONAL, AND NOT INCLUDED IN MY DESIGN.